stripe-archive/falconer/README.md

 ![Diagram](https://raw.githubusercontent.com/gphat/falconer/master/diagram.png)

 Falconer provides an unsampled, shared-nothing, horizontally scalable cluster wherein millions of spans per second may be written and searched.
 In other words, throw millions of spans at it and let it keep them *all* around for a configurable amount of time.
-Run more boxes to keep more spans.
+Run more boxes to keep more spans and/or more time.

 For example if you emit 100K spans/sec averaging 2K per span, run a dozen or so instances of Falconer, each keeping a dozen or so GB of spans per instance[0].
 Now you can recall any given span for the last 15M.
 You pick the amount you want based in # of spans `a`, size of spans `b` and retention period `c`: `a * b * c / number of instances = per instance memory required`.